 Vacuum Dearator System Design

 Vacuum deaeration systems consist of three main components.
 Firstly, a vacuum deaerator which contains the liquid with dissolved gasses.
 Secondly, a vacuum pump which will be used to pull and maintain vacuum.
 Finally, a boiler feed water pump unit to push the liberated liquid through the system.
 A liquid ring vacuum pump is attached to the deaerator for removing the dissolved gasses.
-The liquid ring pump is used to maintain a vacuum in the deaerator system.
+The liquid ring pump maintains a vacuum in the deaerator system.
 As stated, these low pressure conditions enhance the removal of dissolved gasses from the boiler feed water.
 Wintek has designed and built vacuum dearation systems for a variety of boiler companies.